Kariss83/fluffy-garbanzo/README.md

 ## How to run

 ### Getting the repo
+First you have to install git by visiting [their website](https://git-scm.com/)

 In order to get the repo you have to clone it using git :
 `<git clone https://github.com/Kariss83/fluffy-garbanzo.git>`